 Peer support can promote empowerment, independence, self-expression, and inclusion in terms of fostering community and breaking down hierarchies.
 It’s focused on psycho-social-spiritual recovery, but research has shown that it can decrease symptom distress and number of hospitalizations, while improving quality of life.

-What I’m far more interested in is the sort of informal support we’ve got going on here in the blogosphere.
+In particular, I’m a big fan of the informal support network we’ve got going on here in the blogosphere.
 There’s a sense of community and a lack of hierarchy.
 Even if other people don’t fully understand what we’re experiencing, it’s not hard to find people who just “get it” at a fundamental level.
-It’s a place where masks can be taken off, and confessing abnormality is actually the norm.
+It’s a place where masks can be taken off and confessing abnormality is actually the norm, and it has the power to be very therapeutic.

 It’s hard to say if this form of peer support has had any tangible benefits related to my illness.
 During the time I’ve been blogging, I’ve had a substantial illness-related functional decline, and I’m not sure if the support I’ve asked here has impacted that at all.
 Still, this is where the majority of my social interaction occurs, and it’s far more accessible than trying to connect with “normal” people “in real life.”